lucaxbandini/VisageGuard/Step-By-Step-Guide.md

 ## Downloading Microsoft C++ Build Tools
 To download Microsoft C++ Build Tools, follow this [link](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

+Most importantly, select "Desktop development with C++" and make sure that "C++ CMake tools for Windows" is installed.
+It is located on the right side of the installation screen under "Desktop development with C++".

 # Installing Dlib

 Download [Cmake](https://cmake.org/download/) (check the box that adds a path for the current user).